jiali-home/AVSBench-Robust/README.md

 ```
 Arguments
 - `--dataset`: Select the target dataset (s4 or ms3).
 - `--seed`: Random seed for reproducibility.
+We use 42 in our paper.

 ### Training
 _Coming soon._